TropicSapling/triforce/README.md

 	- This is what it means to say that a function returns `<function body>`
 8. Functions and patterns can be (partially) called/applied inside of `<function body>`, `<input args>` and `<pattern to define>`.
 	- Note that surrounding parentheses are *always* necessary when applying inside `<pattern to define>`
+9. Functions are *total* and *open* by default.
+	- a total function must:
+		- have no infinite loops
+		- cause no side-effects
+		- use no outside/free patterns
+	- the body of an open function will be "opened" and checked by the compiler as soon as it is encountered
+		- this means undefined patterns, incorrect syntax, mismatches, etc. are not allowed
+10. `partial <function>` allows for the function to be non-total.
+11. `closed <function>` allows for the function to be non-open.
+	- this means the compiler won't check the function body until it's in its final scope
+	- for an example, see "Example code snippets" §2

 #### Patterns (variables but better)
 1. `<pattern def>` = `($(<pattern to define>) as <pattern to match>)` where